xperimental/onion-weather/README.md

 ### Install on device

 Now you need to copy the binary to your Omega, for example using `scp`.

 There is also an [init-script](_contrib/onion-weather) and an [empty configuration file](_contrib/onion-weather.json) in the repository.
 Place the script in `/etc/init.d`.
+The script expects the binary in `/usr/sbin`, either put the binary there or adjust the script.

 Put your client credentials and your username and password into the configuration file and place it in `/etc/onion-weather.json` on the device.